Artist

 Giorgio Bertolani (vocals)

-Tracks like Il miracolo, Caro Giuda (italian version of Blue Mink's single Time for winning), both also released on singles, or Cresciuta in un paese with orchestral arrangement, fall in the typical mainstream pop italian style of the era, while Il castello or the long jazzier Suite in 4 tempi are among the best moments, very well composed.
+Tracks like Il miracolo, Caro Giuda (Italian version of Blue Mink's single Time for winning), both also released on singles, or Cresciuta in un paese with orchestral arrangement, fall in the typical mainstream pop Italian style of the era, while Il castello or the long jazzier Suite in 4 tempi are among the best moments, very well composed.
 Musically well played, the album contains nice keyboard and sax parts, demonstrating the very good quality of the musicians involved.

 Like many other bands examined here (Exploit, Flashmen, Fili d'Erba) Ping Pong mixed together totally different styles, alternating between commercial songs and more original tunes, in this case jazz-oriented.
 The result is, unfortunately, rather disjointed and not particularly satisfying.